Why is my sink overflowing

 Plumbing

-The answer to 'why is my sink overflowing' is that there is likely a clog or blockage in the sink drain or the drain pipe.
-This can cause water to back up and overflow the sink.
-Common causes of sink overflows include hair, food particles, soap scum, and other debris accumulating in the drain over time.
+The answer to 'why is my sink overflowing' is that the sink drain is likely clogged, preventing water from draining properly.
+This can cause the sink to fill up and overflow.
+Common causes of a clogged sink drain include hair, food debris, soap scum buildup, and foreign objects.

 Step-by-Step Guide